enginc4n/Final-Hour/README.md

 # ⌛ Final-Hour

 * This is the Game Jam version of the game that was made in 48 hours.
-You can play polished game from the links at the bottom.
+You can play the final version of the game from the links at the bottom.

 #### About Game